 We’re getting the best out of the brainstorming experience and avoiding the worst by doing these three things:

 - Set limits.
-We set up a Notable, as you can see in the screenshot, where everyone can leave very specific comments on specific aspects of the current website.
+We set up a Slack channel, as you can see in the screenshot, where everyone can leave very specific comments on specific aspects of the website.
 This makes communication much easier than if we all tried to talk about, “that part in the corner, you know?”
 We don’t all have to be together in the same room at the same time (though we did have an initial discussion in a staff meeting) so that everyone has time for thoughtful commenting.
 And we have a deadline after which we won’t be doing any more brainstorming — a key to successful completion of the project.